18F/methods/_pages/decide/content-audit.md

 No PRA implications.
 No information is collected from members of the public.

 ## Examples from 18F
- - ["Content debt: What it is, where to find it, and how to prevent it in the first place"] (https://18f.gsa.gov/2016/05/19/content-debt-what-it-is-where-to-find-it-and-how-to-prevent-it-in-the-first-place/) Melody Kramer.
+ - [Content debt: What it is, where to find it, and how to prevent it in the first place] (https://18f.gsa.gov/2016/05/19/content-debt-what-it-is-where-to-find-it-and-how-to-prevent-it-in-the-first-place/) Melody Kramer.

 ## Additional resources
 - [“How to Conduct a Content Audit.”](http://uxmastery.com/how-to-conduct-a-content-audit/) UX Mastery.